8 Unit tests

 8.3 Testing memory allocations

-As we described at Section 3.1.5, to allocate memory on the heap, you need to use an allocator object, and your functions that use these objects to allocate memory on the heap, should receive an allocator object as one of it’s inputs.
+As we described at Section 3.1.5, to allocate memory on the heap, you need to use an allocator object, and your functions that use these objects to allocate memory on the heap, should receive an allocator object as one of its inputs.
 Every memory on the heap that you allocate using these allocator objects, must also be freed using this same allocator object.

 So, if you want to test the memory allocations performed by your functions, and make sure that you don’t have problems in these allocations, you can simply write unit tests for these functions, where you provide the std.testing.allocator object as input to these functions.